VDIGPKU/OpenAD/readme.md

 ## Update

+* 2024/xx/xx - The online evaluation for OpenAD has been opened.
+Test your model on [EvalAI - OpenAD 2D](https://eval.ai/web/challenges/challenge-page/2416/overview) and [EvalAI - OpenAD 3D](https://eval.ai/web/challenges/challenge-page/2414/overview)!

 * 2024/xx/xx - We have released our paper on [arXiv](TODO).

-* 2024/9/10 - We have released OpenAD, and it is currently in beta.
+* 2024/9/10 - We have released OpenAD, which is currently in beta.
 We welcome your feedback and suggestions for using this benchmark.

 ## Introduction